LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 ```
 Expected response from Elasticsearch:

-The new field(organic) and its field type(boolean) have been added to the mapping.
+The new field("organic") and its field type(boolean) have been added to the mapping.
 This is in line with the rules of mapping we discussed earlier since you can add *new* fields to the mapping.
 We just cannot change the mapping of an *existing* field!

 ![image](https://user-images.githubusercontent.com/60980933/121694928-d2257d00-ca87-11eb-9141-77143d59081a.png)
 ![image](https://user-images.githubusercontent.com/60980933/121694969-db164e80-ca87-11eb-9ddf-479af3077c46.png)

 #### What if you do need to make changes to the field type?
 Let's say your client changed his mind.
-He wants to run only full text search on the field botanical name we disabled earlier.
+He wants to run only full text search on the field "botanical_name" we disabled earlier.

 Remember, you CANNOT change the mapping of an *existing* field.
-If you do need to make changes to the existing field, you must create a new index with the desired mapping, then reindex all documents into the new index.
+If you do need to make changes to an existing field, you must create a new index with the desired mapping, then reindex all documents into the new index.

 **STEP 1: Create a new index(produce_v2) with the latest mapping.**

-We removed the enabled parameter from the field botanical_name and changed its type to text.
+We removed the "enabled" parameter from the field "botanical_name" and changed its type to "text".

 Example:
 ```